proknow/proknow-python/README.md

 #### Building the Documentation

-With the pipenv shell, you can run `make clean && make html` to build the documentation.
+With the virtual environment, you can run `make clean && make html` to build the documentation.
 ```
-pipenv shell
 cd docs/
 make clean && make html
 ```

 #### Packaging

 First, make sure the version has been updated in setup.py.
-Then run the following outside your pipenv shell.
+Then run the following.

 ```
 rm -rf dist build */*.egg-info *.egg-info